robj411/p2_drivers/code/costing/README.md

 ```

 where $I_{E,0} = 30$ and $I_{E,1} = 12$ are the number of weeks to
-initial manufacturing for existing and unreserved capacity, $C_E = 16$
+initial manufacturing for existing and unreserved capacity, and
-is the number of weeks to scale up to full capacity.
+$C_E = 16$ is its number of weeks to scale up to full capacity.

 <div class="figure">

 <img src="README_files/figure-gfm/supply-1.png" alt="Doses made available from manufacturing per scenario.
 Weeks are in reference to the sequencing of the pathogen."  />
 <p class="caption">

 <span id="fig:supply"></span>Figure 4.1: Doses made available from
 manufacturing per scenario.
 Weeks are in reference to the sequencing of
 the pathogen.